 Students must be mindful of all course expectations and due dates, especially because this online course requires significant time management.
 All assignments and course interactions will utilize internet technologies.
 See "Technical Requirements" section for more information.
-Course lectures will be carried out synchronously during the scheduled class time.
-In Blackboard, you will access course materials, including recorded lectures, assignments, and additional resources.
+In Blackboard, you will access course materials, assignments, and additional resources.
 Each week of the semester has programming assignments; with deadlines usually on Fridays.
 Some variations in assignment due dates will occur but will be announced via Blackboard and email to your SBU email address.